 - NZ Interest Rate Markets Module

-Alternatively, NZFMA Accreditation can be achieved by applying accepted cross-credits to all or part of the program for alternative qualifications or experience.
+Alternatively, NZFMA Accreditation can be achieved by applying accepted cross-credits to all or part of the programme for alternative qualifications or experience.

-The NZ Financial Markets Accreditation Program consists of self-study of a comprehensive manual, access to on-line videos supporting each chapter of the Core Module, and completion of an on-line examination with a required minimum passmark of 80% per chapter.
+The NZ Financial Markets Accreditation Programme consists of self-study of a comprehensive manual, access to on-line videos supporting each chapter of the Core Module, and completion of an on-line examination with a required minimum passmark of 80% per chapter.

 An ongoing requirement for NZFMA Accredited Individuals is the completion of 20 hours Continuing Education, and NZFMA provides a range of structured training opportunities to assist members to meet this requirement.

-The NZFMA Accreditation Committee oversees the Association's education policies, reviews the NZ Financial Markets Accreditation Program content, and considers and approves applications for NZFMA Accreditation.
+The NZFMA Accreditation Committee oversees the Association's education policies, reviews the NZ Financial Markets Accreditation Programme content, and considers and approves applications for NZFMA Accreditation.